73 Awesome and Interesting Facts & Trivia About Alabama!

 41. The state song is simply named “Alabama.”
 Adopted as the state song in 1931, it was originally written as a poem by Julia Tutwiler, who was an advocate of education and prison reform.

 42. The monarch butterfly is the state insect of Alabama.
-It is also the state insect of Idaho, Illinois, Minnesota, Texas, Vermont, and West Virginia.
+It is also a state symbol of Idaho, Illinois, Minnesota, Texas, Vermont, and West Virginia.
 That’s 14% of all the states in America!

 43. Believe it or not, there is an official quilt of Alabama, and it’s the Pine Burr Quilt.
 It was made official in 1997 to recognize the Freedom Quilting Bee, an organization that sold quilts to raise money for the Civil Rights Movement.